By Juegostudio | Game Development | August 7th, 2020

 “The dread of criticism is the death of genius”- William Gilmore Simms

-Game development is never as elegant or on schedule as a developer would want to, the process is usually sprinkled with tight deadlines, code choke points, production bottlenecks, endless work-cycles etc. Game testing is a subset of game development process which ensures the quality of the video game function.
+Game development is never as elegant or on schedule, as a developer would want to, the process is usually sprinkled with tight deadlines, code choke points, production bottlenecks, endless work cycles, etc. Game testing is a subset of the game development process which ensures the quality of the video game function.
 With so much on their plates, developers often end up developing a game full of glitches and defects, despite their full effort.
-These errors, bugs etc., are identified and eliminated by a rigorous and iterative process of game testing before the release.
+These errors, bugs, etc., are identified and eliminated by a rigorous and iterative process of game testing before the release.

-Majority of game development companies classify bugs in accordance with their estimated severity.
-Game testers major job is to find the bugs which hampering game.
+The majority of game development companies classify bugs in accordance with their estimated severity.
+The game tester’s major job is to find the bugs that are hampering the game.

-In absence of any fixed game testing methodology, various types of game testing techniques are employed by different organisations.
+In absence of any fixed game testing methodology, various types of game testing techniques are employed by different organizations.
 At times, the techniques evolved for the usage in conventional software testing are employed as well.
-Some of the game testing methods are described here.

-Functional testing is targeted for identifying and eliminating any and all kinds of bugs, errors or defects.
-These are looked at, in the major components of the game like Graphics, Audio-Visual synchronisation, Combat controls, Game floor transitions, Movement controls, Menu transitions, Performance issue etc. Each component should function at its hundred percent for the game to function perfectly as a whole.
+Functional testing is targeted for identifying and eliminating any and all kinds of bugs, errors, or defects.
+These are looked at, in the major components of the game like Graphics, Audio-Visual synchronization, Combat controls, Game floor transitions, Movement controls, Menu transitions, Performance issues, etc. Each component should function at its hundred percent for the game to function perfectly as a whole.
 Functional testing ensures that a game functions as per its advertised promise.

-Gamers are often concerned about the vulnerability of their system when they play a video game, major concerns being user data theft, uninhibited system access restrictions, communication system pitfalls, weak encryption algorithms, virus embedding etc. Hence, a gamer looks for highest quality assured games for enhanced security and reliability.
+Gamers are often concerned about the vulnerability of their system when they play a video game, major concerns being user data theft, uninhibited system access restrictions, communication system pitfalls, weak encryption algorithms, virus embedding, etc. Hence, a gamer looks for the highest quality assured games for enhanced security and reliability.

 With the increasing diversity in gaming hardware, it has become very crucial to make sure of a video game’s stability by ensuring that its performance remains unsurpassed in supported hardware.
 This can be ensured, only when the testers are up to date with the contemporary market and perform game testing using neoteric devices.
 Not only hardware, but the operating system also needed to be managed and improved with time.
 Compatibility testing is helpful in deciding a game’s minimum system requirements.

 Endurance testing is done to test the game limits by operating the game under heavy load.
-The commonly tested aspects include number of players a game can handle, number of sprites active on game screen, the number of parallel threads running in the game, network choke points, graphic rendering etc. Endurance testing explores how much stress a game is capable of handling.
+The commonly tested aspects include the number of players a game can handle, the number of sprites active on the game screen, the number of parallel threads running in the game, network choke points, graphic rendering, etc. Endurance testing explores how much stress a game is capable of handling.

 Regression testing is carried out after a bug/glitch has been fixed by the concerned developer.
-Game tester ensures that the bug has been actually removed, and then additional tests are run to check if the altered code has negatively affected or degraded some other game element.
+The game tester ensures that the bug has been actually removed, and then additional tests are run to check if the altered code has negatively affected or degraded some other game element.

-Though it is scary looking and time consuming, game testing is a crucial process of video game development for ensuring its success among the gamers.
+Though it is scary looking and time consuming, game testing is a crucial process of video game development for ensuring its success among gamers.
 A game based on the best of concepts, but with bugs will always result in a bad gaming experience.
 Fixing bugs in the testing phase is much cheaper than fixing them after the release.
-Also, the first impression is essential and if a game disappoints in giving the user a flawless experience, then users will find another to play with in no time.
-A game’s success largely depends on how it’s testing has been conducted, since there have been innumerous instances where money and talent was no bar, but still the game failed to create a name, because of bad or insufficient testing.
+Also, the first impression is essential and if a game disappoints in giving the user a flawless experience, then users will find another to play within no time.
+A game’s success largely depends on how its testing has been conducted, since there have been in numerous instances where money and talent was no bar, but still the game failed to create a name, because of bad or insufficient testing.

 Perfection is an impossible dream, but we at Juego Studio sure believe in chasing perfection, to ensure excellence in our products and services.
 The testing team at our studio thoroughly checks each and every game before its release by running various test cycles.
 Our game testers have years of experience in computing expertise, analytic proficiency, evaluation skills, and endurance testing.
 Our testing team’s primary objective is to deliver complete satisfaction to the end user as per game specifications.